-I'm not sure how big that auditorium is, but 15 16 they may think about moving that before it actually 17 gets there.
+I'm not sure how big that auditorium is, but 16 they may think about moving that before it actually 17 aets there.

-18 I know when we did IGBE, we ended up having to 19 use part of the armory because of the number of 20 people that wanted to be there.
+I know when we did IGBE, we ended up having to 19 use part of the armory because of the number of 20 people that wanted to be there.

-In any event, the notice of creditors in a 21 22 bankruptcy case, in any bankruptcy case is an opportunity not with the judge being there, but an opportunity for the creditors to normally question 25 the Debtor, although, I'm sure in this case,
+21 In any event, the notice of creditors in a 22 bankruptcy case, in any bankruptcy case is an 23 opportunity not with the judge being there, but an opportunity for the creditors to normally question 25 the Debtor, although, I'm sure in this case, he's taking the Fifth Amendment, and for creditors to basically find out initially what's going on in 3 4 the case.

-- 1 Mr. Madoff either won't be there.
-If he's there, he's taking the Fifth Amendment, and for creditors - 3 to basically find out initially what's going on in 4 the case.
+Page 26 Mr. Madoff either won't be there.
+If he's there,

-5 It's the event in a bankruptcy case that kicks off a lot of deadlines and starts the process of 6 providing information to creditors.
+5 It's the event in a bankruptcy case that kicks 6 off a lot of deadlines and starts the process of 7 providing information to creditors.

-A decision needs to be made as to whether 8 these partnerships actually attend the meeting, and 9 10 the only reason I say that is because there's 11 usually not a lot that goes on at those meetings if 12 you don't have an opportunity to question the 13 person that is, in effect, the perpetrator of the 14 problem, and it's usually information that can be 15 gotten either through a transcript or through 16 interface with people who go there, so we'll make 17 the decisions on that.
+8 A decision needs to be made as to whether these partnerships actually attend the meeting, and 9 10 the only reason I say that is because there's 11 usually not a lot that goes on at those meetings if 12 you don't have an opportunity to question the 13 person that is, in effect, the perpetrator of the 14 problem, and it's usually information that can be

-Certainly, any of you who are interested have 19 the right to be there.
-I don't know that it really 20 is productive or necessary for anybody to plan on attending that meeting.
+15 gotten either through a transcript or through 16 interface with people who go there, so we'll make

-Assuming that Madoff himself would not testify at that meeting, then in all likelihood, it will simply be the bankruptcy trustee, disseminating information, again, most of which is available on
+17 the decisions on that.
+18 Certainly, any of you who are interested have 19 the right to be there.
+I don't know that it really at that meeting, then in all likelihood, it will simply be the bankruptcy trustee, disseminating information, again, most of which is available on